Mastercard/open-banking-reference-application/README.md

 ### 3. Setup and run the application

 -   ##### Run without docker

     The following command will install the required depdendancies on your machine.
 (This command should be executed during the initial setup)

     ```
     npm i
     ```

     Execute the following command to start the Reference App:

     ```shell
     npm start
     ```

+    Open your browser to http://localhost:3000 to see the application up and running.

 -   ##### Run with docker

     **Pre-requisites** - Docker installed and running on your machine: https://docs.docker.com/get-docker/